Tim Burgess: Ultimate Limousine Liberal

 Ellen M. Banner / The Seattle Times

 What is this thing called liberalism?
-Here in Seattle, that question cuts deep, indeed, since so many of our local elected public officials have claimed to be liberals in order to get elected to crucial positions within our city government.
+Here in Seattle, that question cuts deep, indeed, since so many of our local elected public officials have claimed to be liberals in order to get elected to crucial positions within our municipal government.
 Seattle is of course known nationwide as one of America’s premier urban liberal meccas, which makes claiming liberal credentials a must for any city government candidate here.

 Nevertheless, liberal is as liberal does.
 Ever heard the expression “limousine liberal”?
 It’s a longtime political pejorative denoting someone who claims to be a liberal for political and/or social expediency while ultimately behaving in ways antithetical to the ideal of genuine liberalism — usually involving socioeconomic class status.
 And when a limousine liberal is also an elected public official, you can bet big money that their ultimate constituency is not the poor and desperate, but rather the rich and boring.